-Matching a tube with a sleeve
+Matching a carrier with a sleeve in pneumatic systems.

 Busada pneumatic tubing consists of three major parts; the tube, the bend, and the sleeve.
-The tube is designated by Outer Diameter, and Wall, from the Wall we extrapolate the Inner Diameter.
+The tube is designated by Outer Diameter and Wall; from the Wall, we extrapolate the Inner Diameter.
 The Inner Diameter is crucial to the part being conveyed (it may be a canister, a cup, powder, pellets, caps, etc.) Likewise, a bend's critical dimension is the Inner Diameter (we are not considering radius here).
 In order to connect a bend to a straight tube, one needs a coupling.
 The sleeve, however, has one critical dimension, and that is its Inner Diameter.

 We were easily able to match the carrier to our transparent tubing, but we needed more; we needed the Outer Diameter of the Outlet Tube.
 From there we could fabricate a sleeve to connect our clear tubing to her carrier box.